ajpether/deployment-check-tool/README.md

 Small tool to scan through a URScript file and extract key information about whether deployment configuration is within recommendations or not.

 Built with python 3.7
-Depends on tkinter and reportlab libraries
+Depends on pyinstaller, tkinter and reportlab libraries

 GUI layout spacing designed for Windows10, may look and behave differently on other OS.